dspe/pvrEzCommentBundle/README.md

-### pvrEzCommentBundle
+# pvrEzCommentBundle

 The ```pvrEzCommentBundle``` adds support for comments for ezpublish 5.
 This is an evolution from original extension eZComments available on legacy stack.

-Important note: the master of this repository is containing current development in order to work with eZ Publish 2014.6.
+Important note: the master of this repository is containing current development in order to work with eZ Publish 2013.6.
 If you are using old version of eZ Publish, this will probably not work and will be not supported too.

-### Installation
+## Installation

-## Requirements
+### Requirements

 In order to work fully, this bundle need to have some dependencies:
 * Gregwar's CaptchaBundle
 * SwiftMailer Bundle

-## Step 1: Download pvrEzCommentBundle
+### Step 1: Download pvrEzCommentBundle

 You can accomplish this several ways, depending on your personal preference.